GoTolstoy/tolstoy-toly-kb/products/play/product/shop/How-do-I-publish-videos-on-the-Shop-app-brand-page-or-homepage.md

 ### Updating your feed

-Easily refresh your Shop's home page feed with new video content by adding fresh videos from your Video Library.
+Easily refresh your Shop's brand page/home page feed with new video content by adding fresh videos from your Library.
 To include new videos in the feed, follow the same process as above, and afterward, simply click the "Sync Videos" button located in the top right corner of the page.
 This action will update your feed with the recently added videos.

 ### Pausing your feed

-To hide or remove the feed from your Shop home page, simply click the orange Pause button located in the top right corner of the page.
+To hide or remove the feed from your Shop brand page/home page, simply click the orange Pause button located in the top right corner of the page.
 This action will conceal the feed in your Shop app while you make adjustments such as adding, removing, or reordering videos.

 **Important:**
-When you're ready to relaunch the feed, click the Publish button to make your feed visible and live on your Shop's Home page.
+When you're ready to relaunch the feed, click the Publish button to make your feed visible and live on your Shop's brand page/home page.

 ![Screenshot of this step](https://downloads.intercomcdn.com/i/o/956729126/dc74db692cd00d2be17827c0/image.png)

 ### Reordering videos for Shop app homepage carousel

 The order of the videos in a carousel can be changed if you want to highlight specific videos as the first ones to be seen in the feed.
-To reorder the videos on the Shop home carousel:
+To reorder the videos on the Shop brand/home page carousel:

 1. Select and drag the video to the position where you want it in the feed.